Budapest Card - free public transport, free entry to 30+ attractions and up to 50% off tours »

 Its courtyard is also home to the Emanuel Tree, a striking silver memorial to Hungary’s Holocaust victims.
 Even a glimpse through the synagogue’s gates leaves an impression.

-More info & tickets »
+Learn More & Get Tickets »

 Andrássy Avenue & Opera House